cubiq/vanilla-docs/docs/theming/hooks.html.md

 /**
  * Sets config variables on enabling MyThemeName, adds locale data to the view,
- * and adds a respond button to the dicussion page.
+ * and adds a respond button to the discussion page.
  */
 class MyThemeNameThemeHooks implements Gdn_IPlugin() {